-7 Techniques for Building Independence During Orton-Gillingham Lesson
+7 Techniques for Building Independence During Orton-Gillingham Lessons

 By keeping your focus on promoting independence, it encourages the gradual release of responsibility.
 This is a developmentally appropriate way to teach.
-Building independence during the Orton-Gillingham lesson shows children they can have a sense of ownership and control over their work.
+Building independence during Orton-Gillingham lessons shows children they can have a sense of ownership and control over their work.
 This is meaningful for kids!

 Another benefit of building independence is to decrease reliance on you as the teacher or tutor.
-Your goal is to give your students the tools they can use when they are working independently, in the classroom, or with a teacher that is not knowledgeable about Orton-Gillingham lesson plans.
+Your goal is to give your students the tools they can use when they are working independently, in the classroom, or with a teacher who is not knowledgeable about the Orton-Gillingham approach.

 People with dyslexia, often come to a reading intervention session having experienced failure and defeat.
 They are extremely discouraged and beaten down.
 Dyslexia sufferers often feel that they aren’t capable of completing the tasks asked of them.
 By carefully scaffolding your instruction and allowing your students to discover independence, you can promote a feeling of success and empowerment.

-Building independence during the Orton-Gillingham lesson can happen both through your mindset and teaching.
+Building independence during Orton-Gillingham lessons can happen both through your mindset and teaching.

 1. Setting up a paper